gcziprusz/project-tmpl/README-SETUP.md

    <img src="resources/images/github-actions.png">
    <em>Figure 4.
 GitHub Action workflow showing the `build-and-package-main` and `deploy-to-aws` jobs running after a PR merge.</em>
 </details>

+### Scenario 4: Remote Backend, Remote Frontend - Local Deploy

+**NOTE: You should NOT use this approach for the Unit 5 Midstone Project.** However, you may wish to use this approach while developing your capstone.

+In this scenario you will deploy both the backend and the frontend to AWS from your computer.

+1. Deploy the Lambda service (aka the backend):
+   - Build the Java code: `sam build`
+   - Deploy it: `sam deploy --s3-bucket __BUCKET_FROM_ABOVE__ --parameter-overrides S3Bucket=__BUCKET_FROM_ABOVE__`

+     **Take note of the "Outputs" produced by the deploy.
+You will be using these soon.**

+2. Configure the frontend application:
+   - CD into the web directory: `cd web`
+   - Copy the `sample.env` file to `.env`: `cp sample.env .env`
+   - Open the `.env` file in Visual Studio Code and update the value for these environment variables using the data from the "Ouptuts" of the `sam deploy` in the previous section.
+      - `API_BASE_URL`
+      - `COGNITO_DOMAIN`
+      - `COGNITO_USER_POOL_ID`
+      - `COGNITO_USER_POOL_CLIENT_ID`
+      - `COGNITO_REDIRECT_SIGNIN`
+      - `COGNITO_REDIRECT_SIGNOUT`

+   > **NOTE:** The two _redirect_ URLs should probably be set to the URL of your CloudFront distribution - this infomration should be included in the output of the `sam deploy` command - but you may wish to have different URLs for each.
+The _signin_ URL is where a user will be redirected after logging in and the _signout_ URL is where a user will be redirected after logging out.

+3. Build and deploy your frontend code
+   - CD into the web directory: `cd web`
+   - `npm run build`

+     This will perform a _production build_ of your frontend application.

+   - Copy the build artifacts to the S3 bucket from which your CloudFront distribution is configured to pull.

+     ```shell
+     aws s3 cp \
+       build/static \
+       s3://__BUCKET_FROM_ABOVE__/static/ \
+       --recursive
+     ```
+4. Checkout your application.
+   - Visit the CloudFront link displayed in the output of `sam deploy` to see your application in action.

 ## Development Notes